pnp/pnpcore/docs/using-the-sdk/fields-add.md

 });
 ```

 When creating taxonomy fields you might also want to set default term, which can be done via the `DefaultValue` property.
 When you want to allow users to add new terms to the connected termset you can define the termset as open via the `OpenTermSet` property.
-Setting a termset as open only is possible is the respective termset is created as open termset.
+Setting a termset as open only is possible if the respective termset has an open submission policy.

 ```csharp
 // Load the first termset under the System group